People frequently compare the human body to a machine.

-Whatever it takes to get you into bed and get enough of it.
-Getting enough sleep means you’re serious about putting your body in balance so that it functions like a well-oiled machine.
-Though it’s clearly not a machine as we said above.
-Nobody wants to be obese because it limits options in life in so many ways.
+When you take the time to get enough sleep, it means you’re serious about putting your body in balance so that it functions like a well-oiled machine—though it’s clearly not a machine as we said above.

-What you want is called homeostasis.
+What you want is homeostasis.
 A balance.
 Not too much of one thing or too little of another.
-Homeostasis is something beautiful.
-Sometimes it comes off as boring, but those who appreciate homeostasis realize there are better ways of having fun and excitement than messing with a balanced state.
+Homeostasis is beautiful.
+Getting enough sleep is one way of ensuring that those two hormones are in homeostasis.